Difference Between EHR And Practice Management Software

 3. Data sharing

-The majority of practise management data is clinic- and organization-specific, therefore information sharing with outside parties is not usually necessary.
-On the other hand, EHR gives medical practices the ability to share data, allowing doctors, employees, patients, and other organisations to exchange vital documents for better decision-making and in-depth treatment conversations.
+The majority of practice management data is clinic- and organization-specific, therefore information sharing with outside parties is not usually necessary.
+On the other hand, EHR gives medical practices the ability to share data, allowing doctors, employees, patients, and other organizations to exchange vital documents for better decision-making and in-depth treatment conversations.

 4. Solution users